Marijuana and chemotherapy

 How does marijuana help a cancer patient undergoing chemotherapy?

-Chemotherapy comes with some pretty common, and unpleasant, side effects.
+These positive effects may seem favorable for some patients undergoing chemotherapy.
 Many patients lose their desire to eat and experience nausea and vomiting.
-Still others develop a condition called cachexia, in which they lose a significant portion of their body weight, both fat and muscle.
-This condition, especially when combined with the loss of appetite and nausea, can cause those being treated for cancer to feel physically weak and emotionally drained.
-The National Cancer Institute (NCI) explains that maintaining an adequate weight and absorbing sufficient nutrients can help patients feel, look, and function better, and may even help their bodies tolerate cancer therapy.
+Others develop a condition called cachexia, in which they lose a significant portion of their body weight, both fat and muscle.
+This condition, especially when combined with the loss of appetite and nausea, may cause those being treated for cancer to feel physically weak and emotionally drained.
+The National Cancer Institute (NCI) explains that maintaining an adequate weight and absorbing sufficient nutrients can help patients feel, look, and function better and may even help their bodies tolerate cancer therapy.

 In order to combat the harsh side effects of chemotherapy, patients are given drugs called antiemetics in order to reduce nausea and increase appetite.
 While the United States Food and Drug Administration (FDA) hasn’t approved the use of marijuana to treat any medical condition, it has approved the use of prescription cannabinoids, dronabinol and nabilone, for the management of nausea and vomiting caused by chemotherapy.
 These drugs either contain or resemble THC (delta-9-tetrahydrocannabinol), one of the main cannabinoids in marijuana.
 THC aids in pain relief and reducing nausea, but it’s also psychoactive, meaning it causes a “high.”
 This potential to cause a “high” may seem uncomfortable for some patients and is of more concern for patients dealing with mania, depression, or other mental illnesses.
 Other adverse effects such as increased heart rate and decreased blood pressure have been reported, indicating a need to have meaningful conversations with a health care provider before taking these prescription drugs.